10 Items You Will Always Need For Your Home Studio

 You’re also going to need some XLR cables to hook your mics up to.
 Again there are many different brands to choose from, but it depends on how much you want to spend.
 Remember, you don’t have to spend a fortune to effectively record your music, but paying a little extra means you get that little extra quality shining through in your recordings.
 Stagg make great value for money XLR leads perfect for amateurs to professionals and I would recommend them to anyone starting out, however for a little extra you can get the likes of a Neat Beeline or Planet Waves option which is backed with a lifetime guarantee.

 A good set of headphones for recording is a must.
 You need an accurate representation of what’s being recorded as well as something that will drown out external noises and offer good isolation whilst you play.
 The best kind of monitor headphones are those that cover the entire ear, as they do exactly what you need them to – isolate you so you can hear the sounds you need.
-Again the essentials range is a perfect option, especially their aptly titled Studio Monitoring Headphones which are perfect for starting out with until you upgrade to Beyerdynamic DT100 Studio Headphones or SE Electronics Ex-25 Headphones.
+Again the essentials range is a perfect option, especially their aptly titled Studio Monitoring Headphones which are perfect for starting out with until you upgrade.
 Again, you shouldn’t really mix with headphones on, they should just be used to whilst recording, so you can monitor whats going on.
 Get your sound without headphones first!

 It’s important that they are comfortable too, as there’s a chance you’ll be wearing them for hours on end, so make sure they’re not pressing on your ears and can be adjusted easily – there’s nothing worse than earache when trying to record!